Tiramisu-Compiler/tiramisu/README.md

 ## Building Tiramisu from Sources

 This section provides a short description of how to build Tiramisu.
 A more detailed description is provided in [INSTALL](INSTALL.md).
-The installation instructions below have been tested on Linux Ubuntu (14.04) and MacOS (10.12) but should work on other Linux and MacOS versions.
+The installation instructions below have been tested on Linux Ubuntu (14.04 and 18.04) and MacOS (10.12) but should work on other Linux and MacOS versions.

 #### Prerequisites
 ###### Required